-- Take as vessel put sugar and hot water stir until the sugar is dissolved.
+- Take a vessel put sugar and hot water stir until the sugar is dissolved.

 - Take lemon juice and cold water mix it well.

-- Put the mixture in glass and add few ice cubes and serve.
+- Put the mixture in a glass and add few ice cubes and serve.

-The herb mint can also be a powerful remedy to beat summer heat.
-It is so due to its amazing properties in it such as Niacin, Thiamine, Phosphorus, Vitamin B6, Zinc, and dietary fiber like Vitamin A, Vitamin C, Folate, Riboflavin, Iron, Calcium, Potassium, Magnesium, Manganese and Copper.
+The herb mint can also be a powerful remedy to beat the summer heat.
+It is so due to its amazing properties in it such as Niacin, Thiamine, Phosphorus, Vitamin B6, Zinc, and dietary fiber like Vitamin A, Vitamin C, Folate, Riboflavin, Iron, Calcium, Potassium, Magnesium, Manganese, and Copper.

-Due to its amazing properties it used in Ayurvedic formulations for relief in nausea, respiratory problems, digestive problems, headache, etc. It has a natural cooling property, which balance Pitta Dosha, which makes one of the well-known summer drinks.
+Due to its amazing properties, it used in Ayurvedic formulations for relief in nausea, respiratory problems, digestive problems, headache, etc. It has a natural cooling property, which balances Pitta Dosha, which makes one of the well-known summer drinks.
 In Ayurveda mint, tea is suggested for body detoxification.